dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     expected columns for the txt file.
 It also aggregates this data by week.

 Next Steps:
+- Figure out what is wrong with time series and predicted observed irrigation plots
+    - What do cumulative and monthly evapotranspiration not match?
+- Missing/mislabeled weekly data in irrigation files
 - Site specific water holding capacity and crop specific rooting depth